-Applying Lemma~\ref{Lemma-1} successively results in decreasing null degrees of freedom from $k$ to $k -2, k-4, k-6, \cdots$ and increasing order of derivatives for $g_k(x)$.
+In Lemma \ref{J2lemma}, we apply Lemma~\ref{Lemma-1} successively, which results in decreasing null degrees of freedom from $k$ to $k -2, k-4, k-6, \cdots$ and increasing order of derivatives for $g_k(x)$.
 The process begs the question ``how far can it go?".
-When $k-2i<0$, we lose the natural interpretation of the chi-squared density as the sum of independent standard normal squares.
-Note that the gamma function can be extended to negative non-integer values via analytic continuation on the complex plane.
-For example, if $k$ is an odd number, then we can write down the function $f_{k-2i}(x)$ even when $k-2i<0$.
-Thus the derivative formula of Lemma~\ref{Lemma-1} is still valid for any odd number $k-2i$ because the only mathematical property that we use in the derivation is $\Gamma(a+1)=a\Gamma(a)$.
-To be more precise, when $k-2i <0$, the corresponding $f_{k-2j}$ is no longer a legitimate probability density function but we can still formally write down the function.
-It would not cause any problem because we condition on $x$ and never integrate with respect to $x$ in the whole process.
-Hence, it is mathematically straightforward to define $g_{k-2i}$ based on $f_{k-2i}$ for both positive and negative $k-2i$ so long as it is not an even integer.
+When $k-2i\leq 0$, we lose the natural interpretation of the chi-squared density as the sum of independent standard normal squares.
+However, the gamma function can be extended to negative non-integer values via analytic continuation.
+For odd $k$, we can write down $f_{k-2i}(x)$ when $k-2i<0$.
+Lemma~\ref{Lemma-1} is still valid because the only mathematical property used is $\Gamma(a+1)=a\Gamma(a)$.
+To be more precise, when $k-2i <0$, $f_{k-2i}$ is no longer a probability density function but we can formally write it down.
+It would not cause any problem because we never integrate with respect to $x$ in the whole process.
+Hence, it is straightforward to define $g_{k-2i}$ based on $f_{k-2i}$ for both positive and negative $k-2i$ so long as it is not an even integer.